astronomer/astro-docs/enterprise/v0.23/03_install/01_aws/01_install-aws-standard.md

 As you follow the guide linked above, keep in mind:

-* Each version of Astronomer Enterprise has its own version requirements for Kubernetes.
-For more information on version compatibility, refer to the [Version Compatibility Reference](https://www.astronomer.io/docs/enterprise/v0.23/resources/version-compatibility-reference).
+* Each version of Astronomer Enterprise its own Kubernetes version compatibility.
+For more information on version compatibility, refer to Astronomer's [Version Compatibility Reference](https://www.astronomer.io/docs/enterprise/stable/resources/version-compatibility-reference).
 * We generally advise running the EKS control plane in a single security group.
 The worker nodes you spin up should have the same setup as the EKS control plane.
 * All security and access settings needed for your worker nodes should be configured in your Cloud Formation template.
 * If you create an EKS cluster from the UI, `kubectl` access will be limited to the user who created the cluster by default.